Terovia/Google-Data-Analytics-Course-Case-Study/README.md

 # Process Phase
 I will be utilizing Microsoft Excel and Google BigQuery to ensure the dataset is clean, free from errors, and ready for analysis.

-I will be utilizing Microsoft Excel and Google BigQuery to ensure the dataset is clean, free from errors, and ready for analysis.

 My analysis will focus on the following datasets:
 - dailyActivity_merged (renamed to dailyActivity from herein)
 - dailySteps_merged (renamed to dailySteps from herein)